iyerhari5/P10-ModelPredictiveController/README.md

 The main challenge in this project was to allow for 100ms in latency from the current time instant to when the actuator inputs would be effective.
 The approach used to handle this was to do the trajectory prediction into the future, and then apply the actuator values from the time point after the latency period.
-In out case N=12 and dt = 0.05.
+In our case N=12 and dt = 0.05.
 So in order to account for 0.1 second latency, we use the 3rd set of actuator values returned from the optimizer to actuate the car.
 In order for this to work, we also have to constraint the actuator values to the current actuator values for the period of the latency.
 See MPC.cpp lines 13-16 ,200-205 and 215-220.